rootree/vk-footboller/README.md

 # VK Footboller
-Football manager for social networks (Facebook, VKontakte, etc.)
+VK Footboller is a football manager for social networks (Facebook, VKontakte, etc.)

 ## Content